Expert views and insight across our specialist areas.

 The PI market for UK design and build contractors - what does 2021 hold

 The professional indemnity (PI) market for UK design and build contractors has been confined to intensive care for quite some time.
 If you have been even tangentially involved in UK construction over the last few years this will not be news to you.
-Our Head of UK Construction, Dave Cahill and PI specialists, Conor Geraghty and Matt Jones, look at how we got into this position and what's changing in the first quarter of 2021.
+Our Head of UK Construction, Dave Cahill and PI specialist Conor Geraghty, look at how we got into this position and what's changing in the first quarter of 2021.

 Parametric insurance - can it work for your construction project?

 Parametric insurance is not new.
 However, its application is constantly evolving.
-Our construction specialist, Lauren Davies and parametrics expert, Richard Coyle explore how parametric cover could provide new approaches that complement existing, more traditional risk transfer strategies for your construction project.
+Our construction specialist, Dave Cahill explores how parametric cover could provide new approaches that complement existing, more traditional risk transfer strategies for your construction project.

 Cyber insurance for the construction sector – to buy or not to buy?